Spin order, spin excitations, and RIXS spectra of spin-1/2 tetramer chains: Introduction

-Gapless fractionalized spin excitations and collective gapped high energy spin excitations have been proposed to be observed in the trimer Heisenberg antiferromagnetic chain ~\cite{ChengNPJQM2022,ChengNPJQM2024,LiPhysRevB.111.024404} while the dimer Heisenberg antiferromagnetic chain produces collective high energy spin excitations, only.
-Therefore, gapped high energy excitations are observed when the spin chains become dimerized~\cite{ChitraPhysRevB.52.6581,FurukawaPhysRevB.86.094417,HanPhysRevB.96.125105} and trimerized~\cite{ChengNPJQM2022,ChengNPJQM2024,LiPhysRevB.111.024404,BeraNatComm2022}.
-Similar to the dimerized and the trimerized case, a spin-$1/2$ tetramerized spin chain can exhibit a Haldane-like phase under appropriate conditions~\cite{SuPhysRevB.78.104416}.
+Gapless fractionalized spin excitations and collective gapped high-energy spin excitations have been proposed to be observed in the trimer Heisenberg antiferromagnetic chain~\cite{ChengNPJQM2022,ChengNPJQM2024,LiPhysRevB.111.024404}, while the dimer Heisenberg antiferromagnetic chain only produces collective high-energy spin excitations.
+Therefore, gapped high-energy excitations are observed when the spin chains become dimerized~\cite{ChitraPhysRevB.52.6581,FurukawaPhysRevB.86.094417,HanPhysRevB.96.125105} and trimerized~\cite{ChengNPJQM2022,ChengNPJQM2024,LiPhysRevB.111.024404,BeraNatComm2022}.
+Similar to the dimerized and the trimerized cases, a spin-$1/2$ tetramerized spin chain can exhibit a Haldane-like phase under appropriate conditions~\cite{SuPhysRevB.78.104416}.
 The Haldane-like phase can be investigated experimentally~\cite{LiPhysRevLett.127.263004,Songsciadv.aao4748,Songsciadv.aao4748,Léséleucscience.aav9105} and theoretically~\cite{SuPhysRevB.78.104416,WenPhysRevB.80.155131,PollmannPhysRevB.86.125441,GongPhysRevB.78.104416,HidaPhysRevB.45.2207}.
-Tetramerization can create an effective spin-1 system, thereby allowing for the possibility of a Haldane-like phase.
-As described later in the manuscript, such gapped phases can support spinons, generate high energy collective excitations (triplon, quarton, and quinton excitations), and multi-particle excitations (for e.g., two-triplon and triplon-quarton excitations).
+Dimerization can create an effective spin-1 system, thereby allowing for the possibility of a Haldane-like phase.
+As described later in the manuscript, such gapped phases can generate high-energy collective excitations (triplon, quarton, and quinton excitations), and multi-particle excitations (e.g., two-triplon and triplon-quarton excitations).
 The nature of these excitations, the associated phases and phase transitions, and the multi-particle fractionalized and collective excitations can be investigated using the string order parameter~\cite{HidaPhysRevB.45.2207,GongPhysRevB.78.104416}.